‘May the Lord have mercy and grant you a swift death’

 Bone Tomahawk is a 2015 American horror western film written and directed and written by S. Craig Zahler and produced by Jack Heller and Dallas Sonnier.

-Kurt Russell, Patrick Wilson, Matthew Fox, Richard Jenkins, Lili Simmons, David Arquette, Sid Haig and Sean Young.
+The movie stars Kurt Russell, Patrick Wilson, Matthew Fox, Richard Jenkins, Lili Simmons, David Arquette, Sid Haig and Sean Young.

 After a man’s wife is kidnapped four men (Kurt Russell, Patrick Wilson, Matthew Fox, Richard Jenkins) go to save her and find that many horrors await them…